nagesh-merva/nagesh-merva/README.md

 <hr/>

 <h2 align="center">🚀 About Me</h2>
-<p align="center">I'm Nagesh Merva, a passionate full-stack developer And Data Science Student with expertise in crafting real-time web applications, e-commerce platforms, and community-based projects.
+<p align="center">I'm Nagesh Merva, a passionate full-stack developer and Data Science student with expertise in crafting real-time web applications, e-commerce platforms, and community-based projects.
 I am constantly learning, growing, and eager to solve problems through code.
 When I'm not coding, I'm working on new ventures, including my own web and mobile development projects.</p>

 - 🔭 I’m currently working on **Scribz.AI** and **GearHub**, projects that combine AI and community-building.
-- 🌱 I’m learning **Advance python** and improving my **C++** skills for an DSA.
+- 🌱 I’m learning **Advanced Python** and improving my **C++** skills for DSA.
-- 🏆 Achievements:
+- 🏆 **Achievements**:
-                  - WEB DEV LEAD at GDSC [ Google Developers Student Club ], GEC, Goa.
+    - **Web Dev Lead** at GDSC [Google Developers Student Club], GEC, Goa.
-                  - Technical Head at Ecell GEC, Goa.
+    - **Technical Head** at Ecell GEC, Goa.
-                  - Worked At agency as Web developer.
+    - Worked at an agency as a Web Developer.
-                  - Participated in SIH 2024 and Llama-3 Hackathon by Lablab.ai.
+    - Participated in **SIH 2024** and **Llama-3 Hackathon** by Lablab.ai.
-                  - Increased customer retention by 77% and boosted revenue by 28-37% for a client with my food order and delivery platform.
+    - Boosted customer retention by 77% and increased client revenue by 28-37% with my food order and delivery platform.
 - ⚡ Fun fact: I'm also a Marketing enthusiast and love to blend creativity with technology.

 <h2><img src="https://img.icons8.com/nolan/64/hardworking--v2.png" align="center" height="40" width="40"> My Projects</h2>